Journals of a Pandemic: a project recording life in COVID-19

 Description

-Files are organised by the contributor’s name (some anonymous) and comprise of first-person narratives about the impact of the pandemic on individual’s lives.
-The archive also includes some working files around the management of the project, including a selection of correspondence and email ‘directives’, briefs used in the project, screenshots of website and social media, agendas of project meetings; and digital assets (1-2 short videos).
-The two short films were both shot in Victoria Park by Gayan Samarasinghe for social media output, and include a recording of a helicopter and a film featuring voiceover from the park's tannoy system and park scenes during lockdown.
+The archive also includes some working files around the management of the project, including a selection of correspondence and email ‘directives’, briefs used in the project, screenshots of website and social media, agendas of project meetings and two short videos recorded in Victoria Park, London by Gayan Samarasinghe for social media output.

 Publication/Creation